 - View the current five articles of the day.
 Select a current article to read.

 - Use the arrow to view articles from previous days.
 You can view previous articles as far back as March 2017.

 As you read an article, you can do the following:

 As you read the article, use the options on the right side of the page.

-Change the text of the article to English, Spanish, or French and hear audio in the selected language.
+Use the drop-down list to change the text of the article to English, Spanish, French, Arabic, or Mandarin and to hear audio in the selected language.

 View Definitions of Vocabulary Words